American Creosote Works - Pensacola Plant

 For OU-2, Phase I of the two-phase DNAPL removal system has been installed.
 The DNAPL system operated as designed from 2001 until 2003, when EPA shut the system down due to contaminant damage to the activated carbon filters.
 EPA replaced the activated carbon and the system operated sporadically until September 2004, when Hurricane Ivan damaged the system.
 EPA completed repair work in December 2005.
 The Mobile District of the U.S. Army Corps of Engineers currently operates the DNAPL system.
 EPA also installed ground water monitoring wells at 10 locations in 2007 to begin monitoring and preparation for Phase II cleanup activities.
 Deeper extraction wells installed in 2009 increased the rate of DNAPL recovery to approximately double the previous rate.
 The system has recovered over 185,000 gallons of creosote to date.

 EPA created OU-3 in 2006 based on new risk-based FDEP regulations for dioxin.
 OU-3 includes all off-site dioxin contamination.
 EPA obtained neighborhood-wide dioxin samples in 2007 to determine the extent of contamination in the area.
 EPA completed a remedial investigation and a baseline risk assessment in 2009.
 EPA obtained more off-site dioxin samples in 2010 to clarify further the locations of dioxin contamination.
 EPA obtained PAH samples during the 2010 sampling event to determine contaminant levels in the off-site areas.
-The Agency issued a focused feasibility study (FS) in July 2010.
+The Agency issued a site wide focused feasibility study (FS) in March 2014 including proposed remedies for all three operable units.
 EPA is currently incorporating FDEP’s input on the study into the final Focused FS Report.
-EPA is using the information to complete the Proposed Plan and ROD for OU-3.
+EPA is using the information to complete the site wide Proposed Plan and ROD.

 An institutional control preventing the drilling of any wells on or near the site is in place and fencing around the facility prevents access to contaminated soil.